Cisco SASE: Sites Connectivity

 SASE Sites

 Meraki SD-WAN branches can seamlessly integrate with the Secure Access cloud fabric through the Sites page.
 Meraki Auto-VPN is used to tunnel traffic from both Meraki spoke or hub mode appliance into Secure Access.
-Both integration options provide the same Sites page for administrators to use, allowing them to perform multiple provisioning requests.
+Both integration options provide the same Sites page for administrators to use, allowing them to perform multiple provisioning or deprovisioning requests.
 When a Meraki organization is onboarded to Secure Access, platform optimization features are automatically applied as part of the onboarding process.
-These features are explained in detail in the Secure Connect Hub integration document.
+These features are explained in detail in the Design Best Practices document.
 It is important to understand what these features do, as they may alter the existing behavior and use cases currently deployed within the Meraki organization.

 Enrolling a Site